xh/hoist-core/README.md

 `xhMonitorStatusReport` event that can be picked up by other custom services for additional notifications.

-:construction: Note an ExHI project is underway to provide a more general and cross-application implementation of this monitoring API for both Hoist and non-Hoist based applications.
+:crystal_ball: Note an ExHI project is underway to provide a more general and cross-application implementation of this monitoring API for both Hoist and non-Hoist based applications.

 ### Readme TODOs

+:construction: The sections below are planned near-term additions to this readme, covering additional features and services provided by the framework.

 - [ ] Environments (Grails vs. Hoist)
 - [ ] Base/Super classes
+- [ ] Development setup / build
 - [ ] Additional deployment info
-- [ ] Version checking
 - [ ] Proxy Service
 - [ ] Dashboards
-- [ ] Logging
+- [ ] Logging levels and management

-- [ ] Development setup / build
+:mailbox: :phone: :earth_americas: info@xh.io | https://xh.io/contact

-Contact: xh.io | info@xh.io Copyright © 2018 Extremely Heavy Industries Inc.
+Copyright © 2018 Extremely Heavy Industries Inc.

+:pray: Thanks for reading this far!